elap733/NBA-Injuries-Analysis/README.md

 In addition to incorporating schedule data, this analysis also merges injury transactions with player stats/bio data allowing to one look at how injuries correlate with player age and usage.

 ## Results
-### League-wide Injury Trends
+### Injury Trends

-Figures 4-5 above provides strong evidence that the last two season have experienced a real increase in the number of games missed due to injuries and serious injury events (duration > 15 games) relative to the prior 6 seasons.
+Figures 4-5 above provides strong evidence that the last two season have experienced a real increase in the number of games missed due to injuries and serious injury events (duration > 15 games) relative to the prior 7 seasons.

 We can examine the nature of these injuries in more detail by analyzing the text provided in the transaction "note".
 Figure 6 below displays a stacked bar chart that breaks down missed games by injured "body region".
 For instance "lower leg" encompasses shin, calf, tibia, ankle, and achilles injuries.
 It's clear that knee and lower leg injuries are the primary driver of missed games.